PhD Opportunity: Catalytic Air-gap Electrochemistry – a New Way to Fix Nitrogen

 - a major in Chemistry (with knowledge in materials science)

-- a 4-year undergraduate degree (with First Class Honours or with a research thesis), or a Master’s Degree by late 2025 / early 2026
+- a 4-year undergraduate degree (with First Class Honours or with a research thesis), or a Master’s Degree (with a research thesis)

 - excellent communication skills in English (e.g., English native speaker or equivalent)